asaelens02/AKS-Challenge-17/Develop/gist-template.md

 ### Quantifiers

+Quantifiers specify a quantity of instances of a character, group or character class.
+For an email regex one would want to use a greedy quantifier such as "+" as it will match as many instances as possible.
+In the email regular expression: /^[A-Za-z0-9_!#$%&'*+\/=?`{|}~^.-]+ the regex will look for at least one of everything in the brackets.
+Once the regex gets to the @ it will stop searching.

 ### OR Operator
 Not used for this regex

 ### Character Classes

+defines a set of characters to be matched.

 ### Flags

+The flag is used to delimit the regular expression.
+It is used before and after the expression.

 ### Grouping and Capturing
+In this specific email regex brackets are used to group the pieces of our expression together.
+The username is grouped  and then the email provider name is grouped.

 ### Bracket Expressions

 Brackets allow a regex to match characters within a range.
 So within our email regex it is analyzing [a-z0-9_\.-] and is looking for any letter a-z and any number 0-9.

 ### Greedy and Lazy Match
+Greedy matches such as + will try to match as many characters as possible whereas a Lazy match will try to match as few characters as possible.

 ### Boundaries

+A word boundary,  is a position between \w and \W, or at the beginning or end of a string if it begins or ends  with a word character.

 ### Back-references